airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/freshdesk-crm-integration-with-eleapi.md

 description: This page contains the information about the 3rd party integrations.
 ---

-# Freshdesk CRM integration with ChatbotWorld
+# Freshdesk CRM integration with EleAPI

-## Freshdesk CRM Integration with ChatbotWorld
+## Freshdesk CRM Integration with EleAPI

-This documentation provides step-by-step instructions for integrating Freshdesk CRM with ChatbotWorld.
+This documentation provides step-by-step instructions for integrating Freshdesk CRM with EleAPI.
 By following these steps, you'll be able to seamlessly send lead details such as Name, Email, and Phone to Freshdesk CRM.

 ### Use Case

-This integration facilitates the transfer of lead details captured by your chatbot to Freshdesk CRM, streamlining your lead management process.
+This integration facilitates the transfer of lead details captured by your eleapi to Freshdesk CRM, streamlining your lead management process.

 ### Prerequisites